DavidZajicek/holbertonschool-shell/basics/README.md

 9-firstdirdeletion - Delete the my_first_directory directory
-10-back - Switch to previous working directory 11-lists - list all files in the current and parent directories, and the /boot directory
+10-back - Switch to previous working directory 11-lists - list all files in the current and parent directories, and the /boot directory 12-file_type - print the type of the file /tmp/iamafile